MehulGoel1/mehul.github.io/_posts/2024-06-08-A special date.md

 **So why did this happen?**

 2 reasons:
-1. a woman’s feedback is the only feedback a man trusts blindly (hard-wired)
+1. a woman’s feedback is the only feedback a man can and does trust blindly (hard-wired) <br><br>
 2. her connection with her true self (the subconcious or intuition - that knows everything without needing to think) was really strong and that’s why her feedback could be instantaneous

 Before delving into those reasons, it's important to briefly touch upon another thing at play.
 We all know that **only real things/feedback should be trusted** and hence we must know how to differentiate what's really real (nature) and what's fake.
 Additionally, we know that intentionally or unintentionally, control is being exercised on everyone, and as soon as one loses theirs, they will be under someone else’s.
 A generic way to describe a tactic how someone might try to influence another is by faking something and a wise person should be able to recognize that and save themselves.
 Diljit Dosanjh highlighted the same in an interview with Anupama Chopra, when she asks him that when a man achieves so much stardom and everything around him changes, how does ‘the man’ stay the same.
 He said “sab drama hai ji” (translation: everything is fake OR people don’t act real with you when you have a lot).
 **So, what should we trust?** I think among all the feedback or response in the world, somehow, a **woman’s response to a man is special** in that **it is real**.
 At least that’s what I have sensed.
 The richer i.e. the more open & expressive the feedback, the better.
 This is all the feedback a man needs to become better.
 There’s a catch though, she should be so connected with her unapologetic self that no matter who or how I am, it shouldn’t intimidate her because only then can she stay real effortlessly.
 If it is so, her body language, facial expressions and vocal tone will signal a fitting response to any action the man is leading with indicating whether she likes where she is being led or not.
 That girl was really all that and that is probably why her feedback signals were so instantaneous.
 Something can be said about the saying that behind every successful man is a woman.
+Extending what the existence of that natural dynamic means, I think that for any given man, all the women in the world are into him and all that are not are actually in his team giving him feedback on how he can be better and/or guiding him to his woman

-However, I would like to decode, redefine and refine it a little and say that between a follower and a leader whoever can exhibit a stronger character in certain circumstances, will be able to evoke a stronger character in the other.
+To refine upon "behind every successful man is a woman" I think that between a follower and a leader whoever can exhibit a stronger character in a certain circumstance at any given time, will be able to evoke a stronger character in the other.
 A good leader can make someone a good follow (evoke trust towards the leader in the follow) and a good follow can make someone a good leader (evoke trust in their own leadership and remind them of their sense of responsibility towards their follow)

 Let’s tie in the **concept of people-pleasing** to this to see if things still add up; if a man or a woman is acting to please someone, then their response can not be good enough to draw feedback from.
 Probably that's why acts that appease us make us cringe and uncomfortable.
 This is also congruent with **why a good leader holds back on their compliments** before the work is fully done because an untimely or overly generous compliment will disconnect the subordinate from their work, affecting the team negatively.
 Marriage is so much like that team.
 I think a guy must get to know the girl over the first few meets almost expressionlessly and by that all I mean is that he and actually she too, should just be curious about the other without judgment.
 Because emotion implies judgment, that's why I used the word ‘expressionlessly’.
 I don’t mean it literally.
 Also, emotions cloud judgement.
 More on this and why keeping a therapist-like vibe (i.e. no emotions of one's own) might set the most safe space like tone which would be nice for the first 2 dates, maybe.
 I learned what I learned, I will try to apply it.
 May be this is it, maybe this needs refinement.
 Maybe it is already in my subconscious but I just haven't felt it tangibly.